hitokiri-mata/katacoda-courses/kubernetes-observability/efk/step4-kibana.md

 `watch kubectl get deployments,pods,services --namespace=logs`{{execute}}

 Once complete, the _kibana_ pod will move to the _running_ state.
 It will be a few moments and the Deployments will eventually move to the _available (1)_ state.
 Use this ```clear```{{execute interrupt}} to ctrl-c and clear the shell or press ctrl-c to break out of the watch.

+You know have a full EFK stack running.
+Granted its smaller and not configure to he highly available or with access protection, but these 5 pods comprise is a functional solution to get started.